Bioconductor/BioC2021/content/submissions.md

 ## Submission types

 ### Short talk
-Focused on a package, an application note, or a presentation of current research.
+10-15 min talk, focused on a package, an application note, or a current research presentation.
 Presentations seeking collaboration or input from the community are encouraged.

 ### Software demo ("short workshop")
 30-45 min demonstration of a software package or workflow.

 ### Long workshop
-1.5 - 2 hour interactive workshop, where participants will be expected to have the time and opportunity to follow along and perform an analysis themselves.
+1.5 - 2 hour interactive workshop, where participants will be expected to have the time and opportunity to follow along and perform analysis themselves.

 ### Digital poster
 Digital posters can be submitted and displayed/presented as plain pdf posters, shiny apps, web pages, ... be creative!
 Posters will be presented in a dedicated remote session.